aviralksingh/CarND-MPC-Project/README.md

 One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+**The model**

+This project uses a kinematic bycicle model originally described in [this paper](http://www.me.berkeley.edu/~frborrel/pdfpub/IV_KinematicMPC_jason.pdf).
+Kinematic models are simplifications of dynamic models that ignore tire forces, gravity, and mass.
+At low and moderate speeds, kinematic models often approximate the actual vehicle dynamics.